Shunryū Suzuki: Biography

-In 1918 So-on was made head of a second temple, on the rim of Yaizu, called Rinso-in.
-Shunryu followed him there and helped whip the place back in order.
-Soon, families began sending their sons there and the temple began to come to life.
-Suzuki had failed an admissions test at the nearby school, so So-on began teaching the boys how to read and write Chinese.

-So-on soon sent his students to train with a Rinzai master for a while.
-Here Shunryu studied a very different kind of Zen, one that promoted the attainment of satori through the concentration on koans through zazen.
-Suzuki had problems sitting with his koan.
-Meanwhile, all the other boys passed theirs, and he felt isolated.
-Just before the ceremony marking their departure Suzuki went to the Rinzai teacher and blurted out his answer.
-The master passed Suzuki; later Shunryu believed he had done it simply to be kind.

-In 1919, at age 15, Suzuki was brought back home by his parents, who suspected mistreatment by So-on.
-Shunryu helped out with the temple while there and entered middle school.
-Yet, when summer vacation came, he was back at Rinso-in and Zoun-in with So-on to train and help out.
-He didn't want to stop training.

-In school Suzuki took English and did quite well.
-A local doctor, Dr. Yoshikawa, hired him to tutor his two sons in English.
-Yoshikawa treated Suzuki well, giving him a wage and occasional advice.

 Higher education

 In 1924 Shunryu enrolled in a Soto preparatory school in Tokyo not far from Shogan-ji, where he lived on the school grounds in the dorm.
 From 1925 to 1926 Suzuki did Zen training with Dojun Kato in Shizuoka at Kenko-in.
 He continued his schooling during this period.
 Here Shunryu became head monk for a 100-day retreat, after which he was no longer merely considered a novice.
 He had completed his training as a head monk.

 In 1925 Shunryu graduated from preparatory school and entered Komazawa University, the Soto Zen university in Tokyo.
 During this period he continued his connections with So-on in Zoun-in, going back and forth whenever possible.

 Some of his teachers here were discussing how Soto Zen might reach a bigger audience with students and, while Shunryu couldn't comprehend how Western cultures could ever understand Zen, he was intrigued.

 On August 26, 1926, So-on gave Dharma transmission to Suzuki.
 He was 22.
 Shunryu's father also retired as abbot at Shogan-ji this same year, and moved the family onto the grounds of Zoun-in where he served as inkyo (retired abbot).